hpssjellis/maker100/price-list-individuals.md

-An older price list mainly for teachers and classrooms is at the Portenta Pro Comunity Solutions example code library [pricelist for groups](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/pricelist.md)

-# Warning Price list has not yet been tested, might be missing a few basic things like breadboards, female headers, resistors etc.3

-# Minimal Price List for this Maker100 course using the Arduino Portenta
+# Minimal Price List for this Maker100 course based on the Arduino PortentaH7

 --------------------------------------------------------------------------------------------------------

-# Basic Step A Machine Learning Needs for Individuals:
+## Step 1: Machine Learning With The PortentaH7 and LoRa Vision Shield:

 1. $103.47 USD [Arduino PortentaH7](https://store.arduino.cc/usa/portenta-h7)